-7.15.
-Over the last couple of years we have redesigned our consultation and decision documents, simplified our industry code modification decision documents and completed the redesign of our website.
+7.16.
+Over the last two years we have redesigned our consultation and decision documents, simplified our code modification decision documents and completed our website redesign.
 Internally, we have introduced electronic records management across Ofgem.
 In 2008 we will review the effectiveness of these changes and consider what more we can do to improve the accessibility of our written product.